Is your PCP Finance deal about to end?

 - 2. Take a term loan out with the car finance company

 - 3. Get a Freedom Loan from Gurranabraher Credit Union and own your own car!

-Personal Contract Plans or PCP’s are a relatively new concept in Ireland, which allowed people to purchase cars at a relatively more affordable monthly cost that a straight Car Loan or Hire Purchase.
-However regulators are worried that these PCP’s may be a personal loans time bomb.
-With rates over the last 3 years have varying from 0% to 3% making new cars more attractive to motorists.
+Personal Contract Plans or PCP’s are a relatively new concept in Ireland, which allowed people to purchase cars at a relatively more affordable monthly cost that a straight-forward Car Loan or Hire Purchase.
+However, regulators are worried that these PCP’s maybe a personal loan time bomb.
 In a traditional hire purchase agreement, you pay off the entire value of the car in equal monthly installments.
 A PCP differs in that you have lower monthly installments that only cover the car’s depreciation, and then a very large final payment at the end.

 When you signed on the dotted line several years ago, the end of your PCP finance contract might have seemed like a lifetime away.
 However, a lot these contracts are coming to maturity around now and it may be time to consider your options again – as you don’t automatically own it.

 With a PCP you have three choices when the contract ends;